 For the remaining quarter, a tax credit is available, equivalent to tax relief at the basic (20%) rate.

 Landlords are normally liable for CGT when they sell a rental property.
 If it has been your main home at some time in the past, you can claim tax relief for the last eighteen months of ownership.

 15. Isa allowance

 Use your tax-free Isa allowance.
-From 6 April 2016, the annual limit will stay at £15,240, the same as it was for 2015.
+From 6 April 2017, the annual limit will rise to £20,000.
+For 2016-17 the annual limit was £15,240.
 This can all be put in a cash Isa, all in a stocks and shares Isa, or split between both cash and stocks and shares.
 See our guide to tax on savings and investments for more details.

 16. No CGT on shares held in an Isa